Asus shows off its new Zenbook models at CES 2023

-(Pocket-lint) - Asus has revealed its Zenbook lineup for 2023 as part of its CES presentation.
+Asus has revealed its Zenbook lineup for 2023 as part of its CES presentation.

 The new models all feature OLED displays along with the latest and greatest chips from Intel and Nvidia.